opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Job-Type-Management.md

 list.

 Complete [Steps 6-13 of the Adding Jobs](Adding-Jobs.md) section.
-Then, proceed to [Step 8]{.ul} below to define the platform-specific job information.
+Then, proceed to Step 8 below to define the platform-specific job information.

 In the Web Services (RESTful) Definition frame: